ExabeamLabs/new-scale-content-hub/Context-Management/readme.md

 # Context Management

 Description: There are several Context Management pre-built tables that are empty by default.
-This is so that the customer will make the selections for themselves with thier approprate categories and values.
+This is so that the customer will make the selections for themselves with their appropriate categories and values.
 The CSV tables here are a starting point with common values.<br>

 ## Reference Materials: